Ellen Hutchins: Botanical collecting and illustration

 During her searches for specimens she recorded over 400 vascular plant species, around 200 species of algae, 200 bryophytes and 200 lichens.
 Among the latter two groups she discovered several new species including Jubula hutchinsiae, Herberta hutchinsiae, Leiocolea bantriensis (Bantry Notchwort), the lichen Thelotrema isidiodes and three further species of lichen that are named after her.
 Differences between her species lists and later records from West Cork are also of interest since they help date the decline of some species caused by changes in agricultural practices as well as the arrival of invasive species from other parts of the world.

 Her ability to find new plants, and the quality of her drawings and specimens drew admiration from the leading botanists of the day, and her work was featured in many publications.
 Although she never published under her own name, she was a major contributor to the new and developing plant sciences of her era.
 At first refusing to have her name associated with her finds, she soon relented.
 The later volumes of English Botany (1790–1814) from James Sowerby and James Edward Smith included descriptions of her discoveries.
 The latter wrote of her that "she could find almost anything".
 After her death Dawson Turner wrote "that botany had lost a votary as indefatigable as she was acute, and as successful as she was indefatigable."
 In William Hooker's liverwort monograph British Jungermanniae (1816), her name was more or less connected with nearly every rare species mentioned within it.
 Her rare finds included lichens and she contributed to Lewis Weston Dillwyn's work British Confervae (1802–09).

 She was a keen gardener, and she tended plants including ones sent to her by Mackay, in a field at Ballylickey, known as Miss Ellen's Garden.
 She was at her happiest in the garden, or out in her little boat, gathering seaweeds, which she then brought home to classify and paint.

-Plants named after Ellen Hutchins
+Patronymic species

-One genus of vascular plant was named after her:
+Many species have been named in her honor.